Winter Wiper Blade Prep: 3 Helpful Tips

 Simply put, prep your wiper blades properly so you can better deal with terrible weather conditions out on the road.

+Check out all the Vision and Safety products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on winter wiper blade prep, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Pixabay.